edsu/xkcd2347/README.md

 xkcd2347 will cache results in `~/.xkcd2347/cache` but you can ignore the cache to get more recent results by using the `--flush` command line option.

+If you give set `--level 0` then xkcd2347 will try to find all the dependencies as far down as they go.
+It does take care to not get caught in circular dependencies.

 ## Use as a Library

 ```python